GalaxyCrysis/DS_Platform/README.md

 -Pymongo
 -cassandra

 For optimal use, install anaconda workstation.
+Here is the link: https://www.continuum.io/downloads